Flightmate/Flightmate-Stream/README.md

 **showresultId** An unique identifier for each packet.

 ### Unofficial metropolitan areas
-These are "fake" metros that are only used by flygresor.se.
+Flightmate has internal numeric iata codes(unofficial metropolitan areas) for grouping of iata codes, the table below show the mapping to the corresponding iata code.
+A search to an unofficial metro will result in parallel searches.

 | IATA | Name          | Airports
 | ---- | ------------- | --------------- |